LT-IntroToAI-SY2324/intro-to-python-ExoticCrumb07/a1_writeup.md

 3. What are some things that you learned through this assignment?

 I learned how to read slower and carefully when solving ai problems because the coding can get very tedious.
+#finished the assignment